This post may contain affiliate links. Please read my full disclosure policy here.

 - Consider a tablet to entertain the kids.
 You’ll want some headphones that are specially designed for children.
 They are smaller and have extra volume control.
 Remember that PBS Kids, Amazon Prime, Hulu, Netflix, and others work offline now.
 Download a cache of shows that your kid loves before you fly.

-- Pack a stash of small toys (especially ones from someplace like the Dollar Store that you won’t mind losing in the airport or under the airplane seat.
+- A stash of small toys (especially ones from someplace like the Dollar Store that you won’t mind losing in the airport or under the airplane seat.
 Some that my family loves have included:

 - Consider individually wrapping the toys to get yourself a little more mileage and excitement out of each one.